ThomasHEaton/UIEX/README.md

 ### USS

-Place any number of these attributes on any RedOwl editor class and it will load the USS file - if the path given is blank it will build a path from the classes namespace and class name
+Place any number of these attributes on `RedOwlClasses` and it will load the USS file

+Optionally if the path given is blank it will build a path from the classes namespace and class name with the suffix `Style`

 ```cs
 namespace RedOwl.Demo